 Penalties for non-compliance

-The financial consequences of non-compliance under SB 0149 are real and enforceable now.
-Indiana sets a maximum civil penalty of Civil penalties.
+The financial consequences of non-compliance under SB 150 (2024) are real and enforceable now.
+Indiana sets a maximum civil penalty of N/A (state-government governance).
 Penalties accumulate per violation — meaning a company that has deployed an AI tool to thousands of consumers without required disclosures faces compounding exposure, not a single capped fine.
-Consumer AI violations in Indiana may also attract federal coordination: the FTC's Operation AI Comply sweep (September 2024) demonstrated that state and federal enforcers share intelligence on companies with widespread AI disclosure failures.

 What to do now